Krishnamohan-Yerrabilli/Software-Engineering/Life-Cycle-models/README.md

 - In some cases, there are situations where you need to use
 - waterfall model for some part and agile for another part

-- Choosing the right model is the fundamental importance of any software design
+- Choosing the right model is the fundamental to any software design